PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Accessing Player records.md

 ![](img/PlayerRecords/3.jpg)

-* This screen can be customized in whatever way you like using the dynamic forms builder.
+* You can use the dynamic forms builder to customize this screen in whatever way you like.
 * You can tailor your team's experience and design what is shown on the screen to suit different users.
 For example, you can offer special screens for customer service, where they are allowed to change certain values, while your programmers have access to a different screen.

 <q>**More Information!** For more information about dynamic forms, click [here](/Documentation/Manage/Working with Dynamic Forms.md).</q>

 ## Accessing Data through Cloud Code

 You can use Cloud code to retrieve players and access their records.
-You can do this through a specified ID which you can retrieve from [AccountDetailsRequest](/API Documentation/Request API/Player/AccountDetailsRequest.md) or do a query based search on the player collection.
-You can edit or pass on the details you retrieve.
+You can do this through a specified ID which you can retrieve from [AccountDetailsRequest](/API Documentation/Request API/Player/AccountDetailsRequest.md).

 ```
-//Player search
-//Getting a player based on Query
-var players = Spark.systemCollection("player");

-var playerData = players.findOne({"displayName" : "Coder"}; //Find the display name 'Coder' and return the players that have it.

-//Or you can have the player ID saved or manually passed in
+//You can have the player ID saved or manually passed in
 var playerID = "5602c3dce4b07961f34b68c3" //Manually set the ID

 //Finding the player through their ID